kh296/dawn-jax/README.md

 cd dawn-jax/scripts
 ```

-Submit a Slurm job to run the script:
+Submit a Slurm job to run the installation script:
 ```
 # Substitute for <project_account> a valid project account.
 # Substitute for <partition> a valid partition.
 # Set CONDA_INSTALL to the path of your conda installation.
-sbatch --account=<project_account> --partition=<partition> --export=CONDA_INSTALL="~/miniforge3" ./install_jax.sh
+sbatch --account=<project_account> --partition=<partition> --export=CONDA_INSTALL="~/miniforge3" ./jax_install.sh
 ```

 Once it starts running, the script should take about five minutes to
 complete.
 The job output is written to `jax_install.log`.
 If the
 installation is successful, the output includes results from minimal
-checks that (1) the allocated GPU(s) are visible and (2) an array can be
+checks that the allocated GPU(s) are visible, and that an array can be
 created.
+These checks produce warnings, but shouldn't produce errors.
+The
-The last line of the output is the command to set up the environment
+last line of the output is the command to set up the environment
-for using `JAX`.
+for using JAX.
 This command references the file `../envs/jax-setup.sh`,
 created during installation.

-### 2.1 Installation from the command line
+### 2.2 Installation from the command line

 On a Dawn compute node, clone this repository, and move to
 the scripts directory: